5jt/dyalog-cookbook/manuscript/19-GUI.md

 Our aim is simple: code that is easy to understand and easy to change.

+(While reading this you might think something along the lines of: I've never heard a programmer say she strives for unmaintainable code, yet most GUI code is ugly spaghetti.
+Stay with us!)

 For that we do the following:

 * We keep all controls and all data in a single namespace `N`; we've already discussed that, now we need to put this into practice.